-- frequent pauses in breathing when you’re asleep
+- frequent pauses in breathing or choking noises when you’re asleep

 You probably won’t be aware that your breathing is being interrupted when you’re sleeping.
-Someone may tell you that you’re holding your breath or making choking or gasping noises when you’re asleep.
-You may also find that you get up in the night to urinate more often than usual.
-All this disturbance to your sleep can leave you feeling extremely tired and sleepy during the day.
+A partner or someone else in the house may tell you that you’re holding your breath or making choking or gasping noises when you’re asleep.

 - fall asleep during the day